thehonorguard/mkdocs/docs/RoleGuide/medic copy.md

 Splints: An instant fix to fractures.
 (Used in case of emergency by the SQL.
 Not recommended, unless there is no medic on the team)

-## Tourniquets
+## Tourniquets:
 Wound treatments should usually be executed in this order:  head > torso > limbs.
-In case of heavy wounds on a limb a priority could be to apply a tourniquet on this limb. <br>
+In case of heavy wounds on a limb a priority could be to apply a tourniquet on this limb.
 A tourniquet will fully stop any bleeding on the applied limb until removed.
-This will give you time to stabilize other body parts. <br>After applying tourniquets to the limbs, bandages to the head and/or torso, an IV with saline/plasma can be applied.
+This will give you time to stabilize other body parts.
+After applying tourniquets to the limbs, bandages to the head and/or torso, an IV with saline/plasma can be applied.

-Although the pressure provided by a tourniquet is great for stopping blood flowing out of the body, that same pressure will also block any IV from flowing in, therefore an IV (or a pulse check) should only be placed and/or done on a limb without a tourniquet. <br>While these magic blood-stoppers are great, they also are considered painful after 2 minutes.
+Although the pressure provided by a tourniquet is great for stopping blood flowing out of the body, that same pressure will also block any IV from flowing in, therefore an IV (or a pulse check) should only be placed and/or done on a limb without a tourniquet.
+While these magic blood-stoppers are great, they also are considered painful after 2 minutes.

 *Tip: whoever removes the tourniquets gets to keep it.
 So reclaim your tourniquets or you might find yourself empty handed!*

 ## Chemical Warfare
 An array of chemical warfare measures has been added to the mod.
-For contaminated area detection, chemical detector can be used (Contact DLC item). <br>The device will play a sound upon entering the danger zone even if not actively used.
+For contaminated area detection, chemical detector can be used (Contact DLC item).
+The device will play a sound upon entering the danger zone even if not actively used.
 The sound can be muted in the ACE menu.
-In order to use the device, you must have it equipped in the “watch” slot in your inventory. <br>You can view the threat level by pressing “O” (double “O” allows the device to stay/ disappear from the screen).
+In order to use the device, you must have it equipped in the “watch” slot in your inventory.
+You can view the threat level by pressing “O” (double “O” allows the device to stay/ disappear from the screen).
 Threat level is measured in the scale of 0.0 - 1.0, 1.0 meaning the highest danger zone.

 Protection against chemical threats is provided by gas masks.
 Time spent without a mask until negative effects is a matter of settings.
 Gas masks need gas mask filters to work properly.
-You can check filter durability via ACE menu action. <br>The gas mask filter can be changed through the same menu if you have the item in your inventory.
-Please note that the durability is measured in green stripes, each representing 10% of durability left (the more green, the better). <br>Gas masks will lose durability while used in a contaminated area.
+You can check filter durability via ACE menu action.
+The gas mask filter can be changed through the same menu if you have the item in your inventory.
+Please note that the durability is measured in green stripes, each representing 10% of durability left (the more green, the better).
+Gas masks will lose durability while used in a contaminated area.
+Gas masks durability can be adjusted in addon settings.

-Gas mask can be put on an unconscious person’s head by ACE action performed on the head. <br>If any facewear is present, it will be stored in patient’s/ your inventory or dropped on the ground if there is no space in the inventory.
+Gas mask can be put on an unconscious person’s head by ACE action performed on the head.
+If any facewear is present, it will be stored in patient’s/ your inventory or dropped on the ground if there is no space in the inventory.

 ### Intoxication